GigFlorida/GigFlorida/GigFloridaMicroFinanceMicroCredit.md

 To improve the quality of life of the financially disadvantaged by providing access to financial and support services;

 To be a viable financial institution developing sustainable communities;
-To mobilize resources to provide both, financial and support services to the financially disadvantaged, particularly women, for viable productive income generation enterprises enabling them to reduce their poverty;
+- To mobilize resources to provide both, Financial and/or Support Services to the financially disadvantaged client, particularly women, for viable productive income generation enterprises enabling them to reduce their poverty;
-Learn and evaluate what helps people to move out of poverty faster;
+- Learn and evaluate what helps people to move out of poverty faster;
-To create opportunities for self-employment for the underprivileged;
+- To create opportunities for self-employment for the underprivileged;
-To train rural financially disadvantaged in simple skills and enable them to utilize the available resources and contribute to employment and income generation in rural areas.
+- To train rural financially disadvantaged in simple skills and enable them to utilize the available resources and contribute to employment and income generation in rural areas.

 Many institutions practice μCredit™|MicroCredit™ and μFinance™|MicroFinance™, or raise funds for μCredit™|MicroCredit™ and μFinance™|MicroFinance™, including the following:
 - Accion International